 High frequency hearing loss is the most common form of hearing loss experienced.
 It is caused by damaged nerve ends on the hairs in the cochlea.
 People with high frequency hearing loss cannot hear high frequency sounds such as 's', 'f', 'sh', 'ch', 't', and 'p' sounds.
-Since these sounds are some of the most commonly used in the English language, high frequency hearing loss immensely inhibits communication.
+Since these sounds are some of the most used in the English language, high frequency hearing loss is a major problem that inhibits communication immensely.

 Individuals with high frequency hearing loss tend to rely on hearing aids, which amplify sounds.
-However, the hearing loss cannot be fixed with amplification of these high frequency consonants because the person simply cannot hear in that frequency range, the volume does not make a difference.
+However, the hearing loss cannot be fixed with amplification of these high frequency consonants because the person simply cannot hear in that frequency range, the volume makes no difference.
 Instead of amplification, these missing consonants can be communicated by sensory substitution.
 In other words, a sense other than hearing can be used to send the auditory information to the brain.
 The goal is to design and develop an auditory substitution device that through the use of vibro-tactile stimulation can substitute for regional frequency hearing loss.
-Individual vibrators will represent certain frequency ranges, and when the user feels the specific vibration attributed to certain frequency range, the user will be able to identify the sound.
+Individual vibrators will represent certain frequency ranges, and when the user feels the specific vibration attributed to a certain frequency range, the user will be able to identify the sound.